robfatland/reorganiseduponthefloor/cubase/halion.md

     - The idea is to have it on repeat playback while modifying characteristics in Halion
     - Example: EDIT > SAMPLE > PLAYBACK MODE > Normal, Reverse
 - EDIT > ZONE has some useful features but is mostly replicated by EDIT > SAMPLE
+    - Waveform display 'Signal Window'
+        - Use A at the lower right to see the entire waveform
+        -
 - EDIT > SAMPLE > up-arrow icon is Normalize to dB value shown to the right
     - There are three sets of range markers: Sample range (S, S), Loop range (L, L) and Release (R, R)
         - Visibility is tied to playback mode in EDIT > SAMPLE editor LOOP page (tab at lower left)

+## Part X: Notes from OMAHS

+- Go to EDIT > ZONE
+    - Here we can play with the envelope
+    - ZONE vs SAMPLE tabs
+        - ZONE gives key range information and a few additional advanced features
+- SAMPLE tab is really where we make progress
+## Part X: Note hold length
-- Topic: Working with the Wavetable
+## Part X: Working with the Wavetable
-- Topic: Working with envelopes
+## Part X: Working with envelopes
-- Topic: Multiple Zones e.g. turn-left and turn-right
+## Part X: Multiple Zones e.g. turn-left and turn-right
-- Topic: Building an Instrument by combining adjacent small pitch ranges
+## Part X: Instrument as Union of sounds defined across pitch ranges